FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/An_Introduction_to_the_Deno_Crypto_Module.md

 ---
+description: In this article, we'll explore the Deno Crypto module, which provides a set of cryptographic functionalities to ensure data privacy and integrity
+imgSrc: /imgs/2023/2776175216.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2023-05-16T06:54:24.000Z'
+tags: []
 title: An Introduction to the Deno Crypto Module
-pubDate: "2023-05-16T06:54:24.000Z"
-description: "In this article, we'll explore the Deno Crypto module, which provides a set of cryptographic functionalities to ensure data privacy and integrity"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # An Introduction to the Deno Crypto Module

 Deno, a modern and secure runtime for JavaScript and TypeScript, has been gaining widespread adoption since its inception.
 One of the key features of Deno is its focus on security and ease of use.
 Deno's standard library offers a variety of modules that developers can leverage to build secure and efficient applications.
 In this article, we'll explore the Deno Crypto module, which provides a set of cryptographic functionalities to ensure data privacy and integrity.